-Hazel Co. reported Form 941 tax liabilities as follows:
+Hazel Jones reported Form 941 tax liabilities as follows:

-2004 Lookback Period 2005 Lookback Period 3rd Quarter 2002 - \$12,000 3rd Quarter 2003 - \$12,000 4th Quarter 2002 - \$12,000 4th Quarter 2003 - \$12,000 1st Quarter 2003 - \$12,000 1st Quarter 2004 - \$12,000 2nd Quarter 2003 - \$12,000 2nd Quarter 2004 - \$15,000 \$48,000 \$51,000
+2009 Lookback Period 2010 Lookback Period 3rd Quarter 2007 - \$12,000 3rd Quarter 2008 - \$12,000 4th Quarter 2007 - \$12,000 4th Quarter 2008 - \$12,000 1st Quarter 2008 - \$12,000 1st Quarter 2009 - \$12,000 2nd Quarter 2008 - \$12,000 2nd Quarter 2009 - \$15,000 \$48.000 \$51.000 www.irs.gov Catalog No. 14736T

-Hazel Co. is a monthly schedule depositor for 2004 because its tax liability for the four guarters in its lookback period (3rd guarter 2002 through 2nd guarter 2003) was not more than \$50,000.
-However, for 2005.
-Hazel Co. is a semiweekly schedule depositor because its liability exceeded \$50,000 for the four quarters in its lookback period (3rd guarter 2003 through 2nd guarter 2004).
+Hazel is a monthly schedule depositor for 2009 because her tax liability for the four quarters in the lookback period (3rd quarter 2007 through 2nd quarter 2008) was not more than \$50,000.
+However, for 2010, Hazel is a semiweekly schedule depositor because her liability exceeded \$50,000 for the four quarters in the lookback period (3rd quarter 2008 through 2nd quarter 2009).

-Deposits are Due on Banking Days Only
+Deposits on Banking Days Only

 If a deposit is due on a day that is not a banking day, the deposit is considered to have been made timely if it is made by the close of the next banking day.
 In addition to federal and state bank holidays, Saturdays and Sundays are treated as nonbanking days.
-For example, if a deposit is due on a Friday and Friday is not a banking day, the deposit will be considered timely if it is made by the following Monday (if that Monday is a banking day).
+For example, if a deposit is due on a Friday and Friday is a banking holiday, the deposit will be considered timely if it is made by the following Monday (if that Monday is a banking day).

-Semiweekly schedule depositors have at least three banking days to make a deposit.
-That is, if any of the three weekdays after the end of a semiweekly period is a banking holiday, you will have one additional banking day to deposit.
-For example, if a semiweekly schedule depositor accumulated taxes for payments made on Friday and the following Monday is not a banking day, the deposit normally due on Wednesday may be made on Thursday.
-This allows three banking days to make the deposit.
+Semiweekly schedule depositors have at least 3 banking days to make a deposit.
+That is, if any of the 3 weekdays after the end of a semiweekly period is a banking holiday, you will have 1 additional banking day to deposit.
+For example, if a semiweekly schedule depositor accumulated taxes for payments made on Friday and the following Monday is a banking holiday, the deposit normally due on Wednesday may be made on Thursday.
+This allows 3 banking days to make the deposit.

-Application of Monthly and Semiweekly Deposit Schedules
+Application of Monthly and Semiweekly Schedules

-The terms "monthly schedule depositor" and "semiweekly schedule depositor" do not refer to how often your business pays its employees or even how often you are required to make deposits.
+The terms "monthly schedule depositor" and "semiweekly schedule depositor" do not refer to how often your business pays its employees or even to how often you must make deposits.
 The terms identify which set of deposit rules you must follow when an employment tax liability arises.
-The deposit rules are based on the dates wages are paid; not on when employment tax liabilities are accrued
+The deposit rules are based on the dates wages are paid; not on when employment tax liabilities are accrued.

 Monthly schedule example.
 Pine Co. has a monthly deposit schedule.
-It paid wages each Friday during January but did not pay any wages during February.
-Under the monthly schedule, Pine Co. must deposit the combined tax liabilities for the January paydays by February 15.
-Pine Co. does not have a deposit requirement for February (due by March 15) because no wages were paid and, therefore, it did not have a tax liability for the month.
+It paid wages each Friday during March, but did not pay any wages during April.
+Under the monthly schedule, Pine Co. must deposit the combined tax liabilities for the March paydays by April 15.
+Pine Co. does not have a deposit requirement for April (due by May 15) because no wages were paid and, therefore, it did not have a tax liability for the month.

 Semiweekly schedule example.
-Maylen, Inc., which has a semiweekly deposit schedule, pays wages once each month on the last Friday of the month.
-Although Maylen, Inc. has a semiweekly deposit schedule, it will deposit just once a month because it pays wages only once a month.
-The deposit, however, will be made under the semiweekly deposit schedule as follows: Maylen, Inc.'s tax liability for the October 28, 2005 (Friday) payday must be deposited by November 2, 2005 (Wednesday).
+Maylen Smith, who has a semiweekly deposit schedule, pays wages once each month on the last Friday of the month.
+Although Maylen has a semiweekly deposit schedule, she will deposit just once a month because she pays wages only once a month.
+The deposit, however, will be made under the semiweekly deposit schedule as follows: Maylen's tax liability arises when she pays wages on April 23, 2010 (Friday), the liability must be deposited by April 28, 2010 (Wednesday).
 Under the semiweekly deposit schedule, liabilities for wages paid on Wednesday through Friday must be deposited by the following Wednesday.